myonaung/sm-SNIPER/README.md

 snakemake --dag --forceall | dot -Tsvg > workflow/dags/all_DAG.svg
 ```
 ## Contact
-Please create issue [here](https://github.com/myonaung/sm-SNIPER/issues/new) for any problem developed from using sm-SNIPER.
+Please create issue [here](https://github.com/myonaung/sm-SNIPER/issues/new) for any problem developed from using `sm-SNIPER`.